tum-pbs/pbdl-book/reinflearn-intro.md

 ## Implementation

 In the following, we'll describe a way to implement a PPO-based RL training for physical systems.
-This implementation is also the basis for the notebook of the next section, i.e., {doc}`reinflearn-code.ipynb`.
+This implementation is also the basis for the notebook of the next section, i.e., {doc}`reinflearn-code`.
 While this notebook provides a practical example, and an evaluation in comparison to DP training, we'll first give a more generic overview below.

 To train a reinforcement learning agent to control a PDE-governed system, the physical model has to be formalized as an RL environment.
 The [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) framework, which we use in the following to implement a PPO training, uses a vectorized version of the gym environment.
 This way, rollout collection can be performed on multiple trajectories in parallel for better resource utilization and wall time efficiency.